 MOQ & Lead Time

-Clear quantities and realistic timelines
+Plan quantities and timelines before production begins.

 We review these factors early so order planning is clearer before confirmation.

 Lace fabric MOQ and lead time are not fixed across all orders.
+They depend on structure, base material, embroidery density, sampling status, production setup, and factory scheduling.

 Minimum Order Quantity (MOQ)